-Although these taller and large-seeded taxa thrived over the Holocene, the taxonomic and functional trends in the last 2000 years suggest that the onset and intensification of agriculture have extensively favored herbaceous and crop taxa (e.g. Plantago, Rumex, Brassicaceae, Humulus) [36,37].
-Thus, increased human impact enabled some resource-acquisitive taxa (e.g. ruderal, pasture land, crop taxa), previously mostly in expansion lag, to realize locally.
-Since our focus is to reconstruct observed and dark diversity dynamics of sedimentary pollen, and the correlation between pollen samples and contemporary vegetation in the region is not perfect [33], the future consequences of that potential shift in the species pool’s trait profile to the ecosystem functioning of NE Europe should be considered cautiously.
-However, different studies have already warned that humans are mostly favoring resource-acquisitive strategies, having important environmental and evolutionary consequences to biodiversity [72,73].
-Those consequences include accelerating nutrient cycling, increasing productivity and biomass turnover, as well as herbivory and sensitivity to drought events, affecting ecosystems services and functioning [74,75].
-Although focused on millennial time-scale patterns, our results are in line with recent evidence suggesting dark diversity as a promising tool to assess and foreseeing biodiversity change in the Anthropocene [16,76,77].
+Although these taller and large-seeded taxa thrived over the Holocene, the taxonomic and functional trends in the last 2000 years suggest that the onset and intensification of agriculture have extensively favoured herbaceous taxa (e.g. Plantago, Rumex, Brassicaceae, Humulus) [25,26].
+Thus, increased human impact enabled some resource-acquisitive taxa (e.g. ruderal and pasture land taxa), previously mostly in expansion lag, to realize locally.
+Since our focus is to reconstruct observed and dark diversity dynamics of sedimentary pollen, and the correlation between pollen samples and contemporary vegetation in the region is not perfect [22], the future consequences of that potential shift in the species pool’s trait profile to the ecosystem functioning of NE Europe should be considered cautiously.
+However, different studies have already warned that humans are mostly favoring resource-acquisitive strategies, having important environmental and evolutionary consequences to biodiversity [83,84].
+Those consequences include accelerating nutrient cycling, increasing productivity and biomass turnover, as well as herbivory and sensitivity to drought events, affecting ecosystems services and functioning [85,86].
+Although focused on millennial time scale patterns, our results are in line with recent evidence suggesting dark diversity as a promising tool to assess and foreseeing biodiversity change in the Anthropocene [8,11,87].

-Inferring taxonomic and functional vegetation dynamics using sedimentary pollen data is usually challenging due to the taxonomic resolution of pollen samples (e.g. some taxa described at genus or family levels), presence of non-detected taxa, as well as clumped distribution of study sites where pollen is preserved [78,79].
+Inferring taxonomic and functional vegetation dynamics using sedimentary pollen data is usually challenging due to the taxonomic resolution of pollen samples (e.g. some taxa described at genus or family levels), presence of non-detected taxa, over-representation of some taxa, as well as clumped distribution of study sites where pollen is preserved [88,89].
 All these factors can also affect dark diversity estimations using co-occurrence data.
-However, we tried to minimize those limitations by including in dark diversity only taxa with high suitability (> 90% probability), as well as performing sensitivity analyses by inputting highly suitable taxa in observed and testing for spatial autocorrelation (S5-6).
-In our study, neither inputting “unrecorded” taxa nor spatial autocorrelation had a large effect on dark diversity estimations.
+However, we tried to minimize those limitations by including in dark diversity only taxa with high suitability (> 90% probability), as well as performing sensitivity analyses by imputing highly suitable taxa in observed and testing for spatial autocorrelation (S5-6).
+In our study, neither imputing “unrecorded” taxa nor spatial autocorrelation had a large effect on dark diversity estimations.
 Thus, the current dataset was robust against sampling and spatial issues, but we encourage other studies to consider similar sensitivity analyses to test whether these issues are affecting dark diversity estimations.
 In addition, the functional space considered in our study depends on the number of taxa and traits available.
-Nevertheless, the fundamental characteristics of the functional space we described are similar to those of the contemporary global spectrum of plant form and function [6,21], including two fundamental axes of variation comprised by the plant size (contributed by plant height, seed mass and clonality) and leaf economics (contributed by specific leaf area) spectra, with the addition of pollination.
-It is worth mentioning that removing pollination, a functional trait not examined in previous studies [6,21], does not substantially alter the functional space configuration (Fig. S6-7).
-Thus, we are convinced that the functional space described here is representative and has been conserved in NE Europe over millennial timescales.
+Nevertheless, the fundamental characteristics of the functional space we described are similar to those of the contemporary global spectrum of plant form and function, including two fundamental axes of variation comprised by the plant size (contributed by plant height, seed mass and clonality) and leaf economics spectra (contributed by specific leaf area) [32,49].
+Thus, we are convinced that the functional space described here is representative and has been conserved in NE Europe over millennial time scales.

 Conclusions